royalfig/State-of-the-Meeting-2019/docs/satisfaction/README.md

 scholarship from the global south, but if we don't then go to those talks and actually do the engaging, it's really not great.
 There's not one easy solution to this, but I wanted to raise it explicitly." />
 <pullQuote title="There is a real inequity between organised sessions and those put together
 by the organisers from submitted papers.
 With a few exceptions, the latter were poorly attended.
 It is very demoralising to give a paper to four people.
-It is also a waste of scholarly resources, and creates a two-tier system.
-Please could HSS think about how to value non-organised sessions.
-For example, we talked in the chemistry group about publicising chemistry papers even in non-organised sessions; it might also be worth HSS nominating rapporteurs to go to non-organised sessions so that the Society is making sure that people's work is heard by senior colleagues." />
-<pullQuote title="There is a real inequity between organised sessions and those put together
-by the organisers from submitted papers.
-With a few exceptions, the latter were poorly attended.
-It is very demoralising to give a paper to four people.